alvint/rwConfig/docs/comparison.md

 - **Misconfiguration fails at startup**, naming the property.
 A missing value, a wrong type, a value outside its allowed range, and - uniquely here - a property in a source that no declaration mentions, which catches typos.
+- **Mistakes in the code are caught before it runs.** The Maven plugin and the VS Code extension check every `config.getInt("name")` against the file, so a misspelled name or the wrong getter fails the build, or is underlined as you type - with no code generation or annotations.
+- **Secrets stay out of error messages.** A value is withheld when its source is declared secret or its name reads like one, including when it fails to parse.
 - **The read API is as simple as it gets.** `config.getInt("port")` returns an `int`.
 No `Optional`, no cast, no default at the call site, no exception to handle.